SnowyWhite/Bootstrap/SETUP.md

 # Setup

-Below is a summary of steps required for initializing the project, adding packages, configuring build environments, and managing build settings.
+Below is a summary of the steps required for initializing the project, configuring build environments,
+and managing build settings.

 ## 🛠️ Project Initialization